 Sustainable design is central to One WTC's development, integrating renewable energy, interior day lighting, reuse of rainwater, and recycled construction debris and materials.

 One WTC incorporates advanced life-safety systems that exceed New York City building code requirements.
 From structural redundancy to dense fireproofing to biochemical filters, it creates a new standard for high-rise buildings.
-Extra-wide pressurized stairs, multiple backups on emergency lighting, and concrete protection for all sprinklers ensure optimal firefighter access.
-Exits are designed to ensure easy evacuation, and all safety systems are encased in the core wall, with the enhanced elevators.
+Extra-wide pressurised stairs, multiple backups on emergency lighting, and concrete protection for all sprinklers to ensure optimal firefighter access.
+Exits are designed to ensure easy evacuation, and all safety systems are encased in the core wall with the enhanced lifts.

 Together with the robust concrete core, the redundant steel frame lends substantial rigidity and redundancy to the overall building structure while providing column-free interior spans for maximum flexibility.
 The ductile perimeter moment frame twines around all vertical and sloped perimeters, forming a tube system.

-ArcelorMittal Coatesville (US) provided 10.000 tn of steel plates that were used for the fabrication of girders supporting the building's foundation, floor support girders and the construction of the antenna.
-The plates were also used in the foundation of the subway system beneath the building.
+ArcelorMittal Coatesville, US provided 10 000 tn of steel plates that were used for the fabrication of girders supporting the building's foundation, floor support girders, and the construction of the antenna.
+The plates were also used in the foundation of the underground system beneath the building.